SKIN CANCER TREATMENTS AT ST. MICHAEL’S CLINIC, SHREWSBURY

 One of the first symptoms that could indicate the presence of non-melanoma cancerous cells is the appearance of a lump or patch on the skin which doesn’t heal within a few weeks.
 Cancerous lumps are typically red and firm, whilst patches are usually flat and scaly.
 Any skin abnormality that has not healed after four weeks should be checked out by a specialist.
 It is unlikely to be cancer, but it’s always best to get these things checked out for your own peace of mind.
 The appearance of a new mole, or any changes to an existing mole anywhere on the body, could be an indication of a melanoma.

 Here at St. Michael’s Clinic, we offer a range of services if you require a check, diagnosis or treatment.
 Find out more about our main skin cancer services:

 Here at St. Michael’s Clinic, Shrewsbury’s leading private skin and laser treatment clinic, our experts are specialists in all aspects of dermatology, skin cancer, anti-ageing and beauty treatments.
-We are able to offer NHS patients a consultant led dermatology service from our three sites in Shrewsbury, Much Wenlock and Donnington (Telford).
+We are able to offer NHS patients a consultant led dermatology service from our sites in Shrewsbury and Much Wenlock.

 St. Michael’s Clinic is regulated by the Care Quality Commission, ensuring the best level of treatment is provided to you in a safe environment.
 We are part of the Dermatology Partnership, a leading group of dermatology clinics, defined by clinical excellence and focusing on leading dermatological care.